 Heart rate monitoring is something everyone wants to have on their smartwatches, and with the latest advancement in the health tracking features on wearable devices, some smartwatches now feature Electrocardiogram (ECG or EKG) sensors for more accurate heart rate monitoring.

-There are few smartwatches with this technology on board, but not all of them are accurate and approved by the Food & Drug Administration (FDA), so in this article, I will be sharing a list of the best ECG smartwatches of 2021.
+There are few smartwatches with this technology onboard, but not all of them are accurate and approved by the Food & Drug Administration (FDA), so in this article, I will be sharing a list of the best ECG smartwatches right now.

 All smartwatches and wearable devices on this list have been tested and approved by the FDA for personal and clinical use.
 Although they might not be able to replace your doctor’s advice, these watches could help you greatly in monitoring your heart rate and detecting abnormalities in your heartbeat.

 Can’t read the whole article?
 The list below contains my top picks on the best FDA-approved ECG watches right now.

 - Apple Watch Series 5 – Best Overall

 - Samsung Galaxy Watch 3 – Best For Android

 - Withings Move ECG – Best Hybrid (only available in Europe)

 - Apple Watch Series 4 – Best Series 5 Alternative

 - Samsung Galaxy Watch Active 2 – Best Stylish